 So what is the oral exam?

 The oral exam is the ground part of your checkride.
-During this time, the DPE will ask several questions regarding aeronautical theory knowledge.
+During this time, the DPE will ask questions about aeronautical theory knowledge.
 Similarly, the DPE may want to know about flight operations.
 If you have passed your FAA knowledge test, this part of your exam will not be difficult.

 Then comes the actual part of the practical flying exam.
 It will be a short, cross-country flight.